Listener

 Maximum connections

-Describes detailed listener settings for each load balancer type.
+Detailed listener settings for each load balancer type.

 Network Load Balancer

-NLB allows you to select TCP
+NLB allows selecting TCP

 , UDP